Bheemla Nayak (soundtrack): Controversy

 On 3 September 2021, a day after the release of the title song, Hyderabad-based Deputy Commissioner of Police (DCP), M. Ramesh criticised the track for showcasing the cops in poor taste through the lyrics of the track, and claimed that "There was no angle of praising the cops for the kind of hard work and sacrifices they do.
 In an era where we practice friendly policing, the song tries to project that cops beat people, but we actually don’t!
 These lyrics may send the wrong signal to the public.
 I believe music should be based on lyrics and not vice-versa."
 Thaman, however replied to this issue, saying that song has been put in to suit the film's situation and claimed that his (and the team's) intention is not to hurt anyone.
-He further said that, him and Kalyan, has high regard for police officials and their struggles, and the team had also research on their background, before working on the song.
+He further said that he and Kalyan, had a high regard for police officials and their struggles, and the team had also researched their background, before working on the song.

 Thaman was blamed for the delayed and rushed work on the film's background score, in the last minute; it was mostly due to his work in multiple films, as he additionally worked on the background score of Radhe Shyam and DJ Tillu.
 While he was appreciated for the film score, he also received criticism from netizens as they pointed out the similarities of the song played in the end credits ("Bheemla Back on Duty") to that of the independent song "That's So EmmV" composed by EmmV.